godbout/Scrolla.docs/README.md

 # Roadmap

-* ~90% sure: build a proper "marketing" site
+* ~90% will do: build a proper "marketing" site
-* ~50% sure: add an option to select the Scroll Area where the cursor is currently is as the first choice
+* ~40% will do: add an option to select the Scroll Area where the cursor is currently is as the first choice